Leave to enter: Conditions

-Leave to enter is required at any point of entry, including through the Channel Tunnel.
+Crown Dependencies

+The Immigration Act 1971 was extended to Jersey, Guernsey and the Isle of Man.
+Each territory has their own Immigration Rules that mirror those made by the UK Government, and therefore leave to enter the United Kingdom or one of the territories is also leave to enter any of them, regardless of where they are granted.
+Where required, entry clearance must be obtained from the UK Government in order to travel to any of the three territories.

+Common Travel Area

+The Common Travel Area is an open border agreement between the United Kingdom, the Republic of Ireland, the Isle of Man and the Channel Islands.
+Leave to enter is not required to enter the UK or the other British islands within the area from Ireland, except for those only in transit through Ireland or who require a visa to enter to the UK.
+Leave to enter is also required for those in Ireland unlawfully or who are excluded from the UK by direction of the UK Government.

 Leave outside the Immigration Rules

 On their discretion, the Secretary of State has the power to grant leave outside the Immigration Rules (LOTR) from the residual discretion under the Immigration Act 1971.

 LOTR on compelling compassionate grounds may be granted where the decision maker decides that the specific circumstances of the case includes exceptional circumstances.
 These circumstances will mean that a refusal would result in unjustifiably harsh consequences for the applicant or their family, but which do not render refusal a breach of ECHR Article 8, Article 3, refugee convention or other obligations.